 Their customer service is also available; it just tends to be a bit slower and without some of the winning over-the-top charm of Adyen’s.

-The third major player to consider is Authorize.net.
-Authorize.net does have a few key points going for it: it’s the huge giant that is the choice of the huge corporations.
-Back in the day, there was a business saying, “No one was fired for choosing IBM” – we could say, “No one was fired for choosing Authorize.net.”
+The third major player to consider is Authorize.net, which does have a few key points going for it: it’s the huge giant that is the choice of the huge corporations.
+Back in the day, there was a business saying, “No one was fired for choosing IBM”.
+We could also say, “No one was fired for choosing Authorize.net”.
 They can, potentially, do everything and anything, and their power and sophistication should not be under-rated.

 But there are a few key points to keep in mind, in regards to using Authorize.net for Salesforce Commerce Cloud.